archey347/Spanner/ReadMe.md

 ## The name

 The insipration for the name came from Scouts, as they have an application called Compass for maanging adult volunteers.
-Compass being a tool that Scouts use frequently, I chose spanner as the name for this project, beause it is a tool people who own Land Rovers use a lot!
+Compass being a tool that Scouts use frequently, I chose spanner as the name for this project, beause it is a tool that people who own Land Rovers use a lot!

 ## User Credentials